Relintai/pandemonium_engine_docs/modules/terraman.md

 So I ended up creating this.
 Everything works the same as in voxelman, but the apis have been simplified to make UX a bit better.

 This is an engine module!
-Which means that you will need to compile it into Godot!
+Which means that you will need to compile it into Pandemonium!
 [See the compiling section here.](#compiling)

 You can grab pre-built binaries (even editor + export templates) from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo.

-## Godot Version Support
+## Pandemonium Version Support

 3.2 - Will likely work, probably needs changes by now.
 (TODO check.)\
 3.3 - Will more likely work, might need smaller changes by now.
 (TODO check.)\